instant-labs/instant-bandit/pages/docs/internals/how-it-works.md

 In the case of no active experiment, or some error preventing the site config from loading, the `exposures` and `conversions` metrics in our example will simply be tracked against the invariant.

-See [Working with Metrics](./working-with-metrics.md) for information on capturing and analyzingmetrics.
+See [Working with Metrics](./working-with-metrics.md) for information on capturing and analyzing metrics.

 ## Returning Visitors
-Returning visitors who haved previously been exposed to a variant will see the same variant they did before, and any further `exposures` or `conversions` from them will be tracked against their current variant.
+Returning visitors who have previously been exposed to a variant will see the same variant they did before, and any further `exposures` or `conversions` from them will be tracked against their current variant.

 ## Experiment Lifecycle